yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 - A Pruning Neural Network for Automatic Modulation Classification, International Conference on Dependable Systems and Their Applications 2021
 - A Pruning Method Combined with Resilient Training to Improve the Adversarial Robustness of Automatic Modulation Classification Models, Mobile Networks and Applications 2024
 - Radar Intra-Pulse Modulation Fast Perception via Adaptive Random Magnitude Channel Pruning and Knowledge Distillation, IEEE Signal Processing Letters 2025
+- Interpretable Analysis and Pruning of Modulation Recognition Network Based on Deep Learning, ICDSP 2022

 ### Layer Pruning